Chronic Cystitis – Diagnosis

 - In some cases, they require a differential diagnosis, since other malignant lesions may be concealed.

-- If during the examination there are diagnostic problems highlighted, tissue sampling from the suspicious areas can make the diagnosis.
+- If during the examination there are diagnostic problems, then tissue sampling from the suspicious areas is used to make the diagnosis.

-Figure 10: Various forms of chronic cystitis with cystoscopic similar appearance as membranous trigonitis, cystic cystitis, glandular cystitis, erythematous crystalline calcifications.
+Figure 10: Various forms of chronic cystitis visible through cystoscopy.
+We can see cases of membranous trigonitis, cystic cystitis, glandular cystitis, erythematous crystalline calcifications.